bilou12/my-own-private-blockchain/README.md

 ## Introduction

-This is a guided project from the "Blockchain Developer Nanodegree Program".
+This is a guided project from the Udacity "Blockchain Developer Nanodegree Program".

 This project aims to create my own blockchain to demonstrate familiarity with the fundamental concepts of a Blockchain platform:
 - Block